NisharaTharushi/Opencart-awesomeqa/README.md

 ### 🌐 Project Overview

-This project contains automated test scripts written in Python using Selenium WebDriver for the e-commerce website:
+This project contains automated test scripts written in Python using Selenium WebDriver and the Page Object Model (POM) design pattern for the e-commerce website:

 🔗 [OpenCart Awesomeqa](https://awesomeqa.com/ui/)